testingstories/testingstories/jamesthomas/JAMES_THOMAS_AskAStupidEquestrian.md

 # Ask a Stupid Equestrian

 So this horse trotted into a pub.
 "Why the long face?" asked the chap behind the bar.

-The horse said "I've been testing software all day."
+"I've been testing software all day," replied the horse.

 "Testing software," the barman chortled, "is _easy_, you just need to make sure it does what it’s supposed to.”

-The horse bridled at that and picked up three beer mats, while whinnying "you can think of it this way: there's the things we need to do" and it jabbed a fetlock at the first mat, "the things we specified we would do," a point at the second, "and what we implemented," with a final poke at the third mat.
+The horse bridled at that and picked up three beer mats while whinnying "you can think of it this way: there's the things we need to do" and it jabbed a fetlock at the first mat, "the things we specified we would do," a point at the second, "and what we implemented," with a final poke at the third mat.

 <p align="center" width="100%">
     <img width="30%" src="mackeson.jpg" alt="Mackeson beer mat">